-ENG 223 Introduction to Language
+ENG 223 Introduction to Language Study (3-0-3).

-Study (3-0-3).
 Defines language and how it works.
 Leads students to examine their own beliefs and attitudes about language and provides them with techniques of language analysis.
-Covers grammar and appropriate usage, oral vs. written language, formal vs. informal language, formal vs. standard language, standard vs. nonstandard languages, language universals and language typology.
+Covers grammar and appropriate usage, oral vs. written language, formal vs. informal language, standard vs. nonstandard languages, language universals and language typology.
 Prerequisite: ENG 203 or ENG 204.